cvat-ai/cvat/site/content/en/docs/manual/advanced/cli.md

 ## Usage

-Or, if you deployed CVAT using docker, to access the CLI, run:
+If you deployed CVAT using docker, to access the CLI, run:

 ```bash
 docker exec -it cvat bash